 I think if I were asked what is the most popular recipe request from Hacienda guests dining in our restaurant, it would hands down be the secret formula for the bread that stacks atop our Avocado Sandwich.
 In all honesty, the sandwich fillings are really just a vehicle for the main event; the moist, chewy, umami-rich raw tortilla-like onion bread that I have not been unknown to eat alone, or with a simple slather of guacamole.

-While a dehydrator really is required to make this rich and delish dish, the beauty thing is that if you are able to get your hands on one of those slow-drying units, than you can bulk prepare sheets and sheets of this recipe, and freeze the slices for later use!
-The final product defrost quickly, and can be used as a cracker, wrap, or as the base for the always loved Sandwich Aguacateserved here!
+While a dehydrator really is required to make this rich and delish dish, the beauty thing is that if you are able to get your hands on one of those slow-drying units, than you can bulk prepare sheets and sheets of this recipe, and freeze the tumblr porn slices for later use!
+The final product defrost quickly, and can be used as a cracker, wrap, or as the base for the always loved Sandwich Aguacate served here at Hacienda del Sol!

 - 4 onions, cut into thin rings